-The Association was founded in September 1989 and was originally known as the “Association of American Businesses.
+The Association was founded on September 27, 1989 and was originally known as the “Association of American Businesses”.
 It was formally established in August 1997 as the American Chamber of Commerce, Ghana (AMCHAM), and an affiliate of the US Chamber of Commerce.
 The American Chamber of Commerce (Ghana) is a voluntary association of professional and business people, working to create an environment where business can thrive between Ghanaian and American communities.
 AMCHAM exists to promote commercial, economic, educational and cultural ties between the United States of America and the Republic of Ghana.

 The objectives of the Chamber are:

 - To help businesses prosper and grow;

 - To encourage an orderly expansion of all segments of the community;

 - To contribute to the overall economic stability of the community and

 - To encourage and promote the nation’s private enterprise system of competitive marketing

 The Chamber which is governed by a Board of Directors has a Secretariat located in Accra and administered on day to day basis by an Executive Secretary.
 The Chamber’s current membership strength is 85, which represents about 70% of all American Businesses in the country.
 The programs of the Chamber generally include year round monthly business luncheons, business development seminars and conferences, local and foreign partnership facilitation, provision of useful information on issues that impact on members’ business via internet and database subscriptions.